DarkDeltion/darkdeltion/README.md

 ## 🚀 About Me

-I'm currently a student at the Deltion College in Zwolle. currently im doing the education it support.
+I'm currently a student at the Deltion College in Zwolle.
+Currently im doing an education in IT support but soon will start with Software Developer.
+I will post my school projects mostly here in this Github account so be free to check them out!

 ## Tech Stack
 [![My Skills](https://skillicons.dev/icons?i=js,html,css,php)](https://skillicons.dev)